MathematicusLucian/ng-test-material-/README.md

 # Recommendations

 I had a quick glance at this technical test before cloning the repo.
 It appears that the functions generally have a variable (referencing an observable) to be missing, or in some cases, the divisor is wrong, e.g. 17, as opposed to 2.
 Rather straightforward bugs, though you have shown a good grasp of RxJS, featuring even forkjoins, hot/cold, and so forth.
+Further, I am impressed by your use of unit tests, including mention of "watch".

-The fundamental problem with this technical test is that if anyone is to go to GitHub and select through the UI the url to paste into the CLI (to clone the repo, as per your instructions in the README, below) they will be default copy the Master.
+The fundamental problem with this technical test is that if anyone is to go to GitHub and select through the UI the url to paste into the CLI (to clone the repo, as per your instructions in the README, below) they will by default copy the Master.
 Thereupon, I ran your tests, and was initially confused as I found they passed.
 Looking further, I noticed the two branches.

 To achieve a cloning of only the branch wherein there are bugs, one needs a specfic command: